JNRowe/river-configs/sections/run_background_services.rst

 .. note::

-    We fetch the ``sandbar`` socket location so that we can issue commands to it from within this file.
+    We fetch the :program:`sandbar` socket location so that we can issue commands to it from within the startup file.

 Start |swayidle|::